 It’s traditionally made with ground meat, (which we will be leaving out of this recipe to make it vegan), kimchi (make sure your kimchi is vegan), and silken tofu.
 Sometimes it’s also made with an egg to top it off.

 The flavour of the soup is slightly spicy and tangy from the kimchi flavour.
-The sesame oil in the soup gives it a great aromatic element and the soft tofu is light, and melt in your mouth, making it the perfect cozy soup recipe!
+The sesame oil in the soup gives it a great aromatic element and the soft tofu is light, and melts in your mouth, making it the perfect cozy soup recipe!
+This Korean Tofu soup is vegetarian, and not too spicy.
+(Though the level of spice may depend on the brand of kimchi you use.)

 Why you’ll love this recipe